15 Ways to Keep Your Brain Sharp and Active

 10. Learn a new language

-We mentioned above that learning new things is beneficial for the brain; one of these new things could be a foreign language.
+We mentioned above that learning new things is beneficial for the brain; one of those new things could be a foreign language.
 Knowing more than one language expands the limits of the brain.
 Research shows that people who know foreign languages have higher levels of electrical activity in their brains.

 11. Learn ways to cope with stress